zoxile/CS2Economy/README.md

 - Gambling games (Roulette and more to come)
 - Shop for models
 - Removing models and agents temporarily
+- Credit rewards in the interval that you select
+- Double rewards for VIP

 ## TODO
 - Shop for items (weapons, grenades, configurable things)